varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -j <linux[,user=`user`][,ccgroup=`group`][,workuser=`user`]>

-  Default on Linux platforms, it overloads the UNIX jail with Linux-specific mechanisms.
+  Default on Linux platforms, it extends the UNIX jail with Linux-specific mechanisms:

+  - warn when *workdir* is not in a ``tmpfs``
+  - try keeping the process dumpable after dropping privileges

 -j <unix[,user=`user`][,ccgroup=`group`][,workuser=`user`]>